Revised February 2012

 The rear brake to suit 406mm wheels is a very, very long reach calliper which isn't particularly strong.
 There are several more brake options with 451mm wheels as various modern medium to long reach brakes fit into the original mountings.
 If you consult a frame builder you can have mountings attached for cantilever or V brakes.

 There are several fork options.
 The stock fork is perfectly serviceable, but can be improved.
-John S. Allen wrote to me saying that "the stock fork can be cut down and re-threaded for a threaded top headset."
+John S. Allen wrote to me saying that the stock fork can be cut down and re-threaded for a threaded top headset.
+It is also possible to use a 1" ISO threadless headset and a couple of spacers with the original 26tpi nuts for better performance, but you will need to replace the stem with a standard 1" quill stem in place of the stem clamp.

 A better quality set of front forks can be bought as a spare part from EasyRacers.com.
 The fork off the EZ Sport CX has a steerer the same length as the original "Twenty" forks.
 You will need a few spacers for 1" thread-less headsets.
-This fork will also require a new ISO headset (the head-tube is the right diameter to accept a standard ISO headset.)
-An email quotation for the EZ Sport CX forks gave a price of $95 US plus shipping.
-This information came courtesy of Barry Hans
+Update 2015: Sadly this particular part is no longer available.

 Chris Harris fitted suspension forks to his "Twenty".
 "Forks are SR Suntour elastomer damped version.
 Bought cheaply off Ebay a couple of years back.
 I believe they were made for Recumbent bikes originally, since they need a long steerer.
 The Ebay seller gave me the choice of about five different steerer lengths.
 I chose the longest, and bought one threaded, and one un-threaded set, both with a 1-inch steerer."
 He also says that with the smaller wheels that suspension forks make a huge difference in absorbing the bumps and shocks that small wheels tend to pick up in the road surface.